KhronosGroup/ANARI-SDK/examples/generated_frontend_template/README.md

 This repository contains a template to use with the code generator in the ANARI-SDK.

-## Steps
+## Getting Started

 1. Copy the contents of this directory to a location outside the ANARI SDK.
 2. Rename and edit `device/template_device.json` to your needs.
-3. Add a license in and/or rename `license.txt` to contain a header which will be inserted at the top of every generated source file.
+3. Add a license in `license.txt` to contain a header which will be inserted at the top of every generated source file.
-4. Edit `CMakeLists.txt` to reflect these name changes and also change the names and arguments to `anari_generate_frontend` to your liking (everything called "template" or "tplt")
+4. Edit `CMakeLists.txt` to reflect file name changes and also change the names and arguments to `anari_generate_frontend` to your liking (everything called "template" or "tplt")
 5. Initialize with `cd build && cmake ../`. this will populate the device directory with source files.
 The ones in `device/generated` should not be edited manually since they will be overwritten on every regeneration.
 The ones in